Khoi412/Capstone_Project_Fruit_Veg_Prices_UK/README.md

 # Project Plan

+1. Data Collection - Laod dataset, convert to a DataFrame.

+2. Data cleaning - Clean data for my Hypotheses.

+3. EDA - Target specific items in the DataFrame for price comparisons based on seasonality and variety.

+4. Data Visualisation - Create line plots, bar plots and interactive plots for most occuring Fruit and Veg.

+5. Dashboard Development - Design an interactive dashboard that the user can look up any fruit and veg from the dataset and see results.

+6. Predictive modelling - Build machine learning models on price fluctuations.

+7. Evaluations - Summary on findings EDA and predictive models produced.

 # The rationale to map the business requirements to the Data Visualisations

 # Analysis techniques used

+1. ETL and Exploratory Data Analysis (EDA)
+ - Check for missing, duplicates, NaN and null void values.
+ - Inspect trends and price distributions.
+ - Used line plots, bar plots, scatterplots and pie charts.
+ - Investigate the influence of seasonal factors on price behaviour.

+2. Statistical Testing
+ - Applied ANOVA to test for significant price differences across seasons and years.
+ - Concluded that seasonas has a strong influence on price variation for many of the fruits and veg.

+3. Machine Learning Models
+ - Classification: Attempted to classify prices as 'High' or 'Low' using seasonal features.
+Result - average/moderate performance (51.8% accuracy).
+ - Regression: Switched to predicting exact prices using XGBoost regressor.
+Result - low MAE (0.22).
+ - Threshold: Converted regression outputs into binary categories (above or below £1.00).
+Result - Significant improvement performance (95.4% accuracy, 0.951 F1 score).

+4. Model Evaluation:
+ - Metrics used - MAE, Accuracy, Precision, Recall and F1 score.
+ - Confusion matricies and regression plot was used for Visualisations.

 # Ethical considerations

+- No ethical issues the dataset was sourced from Kaggle and is avaliable to the public and can be used for Educational or training purposes.

 # Unfixed Bugs